 - Individual retirement accounts, IRAs, may also provide a port in the storm for families struggling to save for college tuition.
 The IRS allows savers to tap their IRA penalty free to pay for tuition, fees, books, supplies, and equipment required for college before age 59-1/2.
 Normally, IRA owners who take early distributions from their account are subject to a 10 percent penalty on the amount withdrawn.
 You may still owe income tax on at least part of the amount distributed.
 Financial advisors caution, however, that parents should never tap their own retirement savings unless they have already met their nest-egg goal.
 Students can always get a scholarship or take on loans, but no such help exists for meeting living expenses during retirement.

-- Permanent life insurance, which accumulates cash value, may potentially be used tax free to help pay for tuition.
+- Permanent life insurance, such as whole life insurance, which accumulates cash value, may potentially be used tax free to help pay for tuition.
 Unlike money that accumulates in a 529 plan, which is considered a parental asset for purposes of determining federal financial aid eligibility, the cash value in a life insurance plan is sheltered from the financial-aid-need analysis.
 Access to cash value through borrowing or partial surrenders, however, will reduce the policy’s cash value and increase the chance the policy will lapse.
 If this happens, it may result in a tax liability.

 For some college savers, a combination of several savings tools might make sense.